Small Group Expedition - Fly In / Fly Out

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights we book for you: The charter flights between Punta Arenas and King George Island.
+Flights we book for you: The charter flights between Punta Arenas, Chile and King George Island, South Shetland Islands.
 The cost of this round-trip booking is included in the tour cost.

-In addition to travelling to unique, amazing, and remote destinations, our voyage advances the scientific understanding of ecosystems we care about.
+In addition to traveling to unique and amazing destinations, our voyage advances the scientific understanding of these remote ecosystems we care about.
 Active research will be conducted on board to help contribute to the ongoing Citizen Science Projects – FjordPhyto and Happywhale.
 As a participant, you will have many opportunities to collect samples, make observations, record data, and learn about the research and mission of these projects.